ihamzehald/larapoints/README.md

 Then change the value of API_KEY to your secured API key.
 <br/>
 <br/>
-This tool is recommended to generate secure API key, it is recommended to generate a complex key of greater than or equal to 64 characters.
+This tool is recommended to generate secure API key, it is recommended to generate a complex key  greater than or equal to 64 characters.
 <br/>
 <br/>
 https://passwordsgenerator.net